geozwaan/Erosion/README.md

 # Documentation

-The numerical simulations presented in this paper were run with the geodynamics code ASPECT ([https://aspect.geodynamics.org/](url)).
+The numerical simulations presented in this paper were run with the geodynamics code ASPECT ([https://aspect.geodynamics.org/](url)), coupled with FastScape for surface processes modelling (https://fastscape.org/).
+Paraview was used for visualization and analysis of our models.

 ## ASPECT version